openfl/OpenFLDevelopersGuide/working-with-video/README.md

 • [StageVideo class](https://api.openfl.org/openfl/media/StageVideo.html): The Video class typically uses software decoding and rendering.
 When GPU hardware acceleration is available on a device, your application can take best advantage of hardware accelerated presentation by switching to the StageVideo class.
 The StageVideo API includes a set of events that tell your code when to switch between StageVideo and Video objects.
 Stage video imposes some minor restrictions on video playback.
 If your application accepts those limitations, implement the StageVideo API.
 See

-“Guidelines and limitations” on page 514
+"Guidelines and limitations" on page 514

 .